East Brook Mall: History

-The mall was opened on April 24, 1975 to the public to be the first mall opened in Northeastern Connecticut.
+The mall was opened on April 24, 1975, to the public to be the first mall opened in Northeastern Connecticut.
 It was opened with 3 anchor stores, Caldor, Sage-Allen, and A&P Supermarkets.
 In 1986, a small expansion to the back of the mall was completed, making the mall a T-shaped structure.
 The three anchors remained until Sage-Allen closed all its shops in 1993, including the one in the mall.
 Shortly after, A&P Supermarkets closed its store in 1994.
-Cherry & Webb opened in Sage-Allen's shop between 1993-1995 until JCPenney replaced the store in mid-1995.
+Cherry & Webb opened in Sage-Allen's shop between 1993 and 1995 until JCPenney replaced the store in mid-1995.
 In the same year, TJ Maxx opened in the former supermarket.